kilavila/kilavila/README.md

 *   🌍  I'm based in Bergen, Norway
 *   ✉️  You can contact me at [christer.kilavik@protonmail.com](mailto:christer.kilavik@protonmail.com)
-*   🚀  I'm currently working on [Regex builder/debugger](http://kilavik.com)
+*   🚀  I'm currently working on a few bash scripts
-*   🧠  I'm learning more advanced regex and bash scripting
+*   🧠  I'm learning more about bash scripting and how to be more productive in the terminal
 *   🤝  I'm open to collaborating on small but interesting projects(like the regex builder^)

 ### Skills